If you’re not already a Pluckeye user, you may want to take a look at the non-user FAQ instead of this page.

 The harder way, for those who don’t want to use the users site, is to use the export and import commands.
 It’s harder because you have to copy the files yourself, and unlike synchronized configurations, will not result in future changes being synchronized between the devices.
 To do it this way:

-Yes, and no. As of Pluckeye 1.0 literal urls and url prefixes are supported, using the + (add) command:
+Yes, and no. Literal urls and url prefixes are supported, using the + (add) command:

 Full regular expressions support is not yet implemented, and may never be.
 If you would like regex support, see this uservoice suggestion.

 The content of the blacklists are hidden by default because some people report that the textual content in blacklists can trigger behavior they are trying to change.
 If you want to see the content of the blacklists, you need to include the string ‘wigwam’ in your profile description and wait for your delay (if any) to elapse.

 Currently only admins can publish general configurations.
 General configurations may contain powerful rules like block everything, which overrides other rules.
 Since users can import public configurations into their own configurations, if anyone could publish general configurations, someone might import a very restrictive configuration into their own without realizing how restrictive it is.
 You can still publish other types of configurations, though.